 It is also important to include information about the key features of your app at the beginning of your description.
-Unless the user decides to click the “more” button, they won’t see the rest it.
-Therefore, your first few sentences must be compelling and include enticing keywords in order to capture the user’s attention quickly.
+Unless the user decides to click the “more” button, they won’t see the rest of it.
+Therefore, your first few sentences must be compelling and include enticing keywords in order to quickly capture the user’s attention.

 – Place the most important information at the top.

 – Include the purpose and problem your app solves.

 – Put too much irrelevant information into the description.

 To achieve worldwide success, you’ll need to increase the number of languages your app supports.
 This can lead to dramatic increases in the number of organic app downloads.